SCIENCE AND TECHNOLOGY STUDIES: Data, Facts and Evidence

 PHIL 461 (UBC) | Winter 2017 & 2018, Term 2

 Can human, social subjects, be studied “scientifically” or do they require, instead, a distinctive interpretive methodology?
 The debate about “naturalism” – whether the social sciences can or should model themselves on the natural sciences – has long been central to philosophy of the social sciences.
 The aim of this seminar is to assess claims for and against naturalism, taking our cue from recent arguments for grounding philosophical analysis of the social sciences in a detailed understanding of research practice.
-We will focus on two sets of issues raised by Winch’s classic defence of anti-naturalism, The Idea of a Social Science (1958/2008): first, whether, or in what form, epistemic ideals like objectivity are viable for the social sciences; and, second, what follows from the distinctive nature of social entities and social kinds, subject as they are to what Hacking describes as “looping effects.”
-We close the term with a discussion of arguments for building reflexive critique, in the form of “radical historicism,” into social research.
+Winch’s classic defence of anti-naturalism, The Idea of a Social Science (1958/2008) will motivate discussion of three central issues: whether epistemic ideals like objectivity are viable for the social sciences; what follows from recognizing that social entities and social kinds are subject to what Hacking describes as “looping effects”; and what reflexive critique should play in social research.

 PHILOSOPHY OF SCIENCE: Feminist Philosophy of Science